 Juvenile Indigent Defense Delivery System

 Missouri provides counsel to indigent youth through the statewide Missouri State Public Defender System, a judicial branch agency with trial, appellate and capital divisions, and district offices throughout Missouri.
 Defenders can be either staff attorneys in the state defender system or assigned attorneys serving on a case by case basis.
 Mo.
-Rev. Stat. § 600.011(4).
+Ann.
+Stat. § 600.011(4).

 In addition to statutes and case law, juvenile court proceedings are governed by court rules.
 These are often promulgated at the state level, but may also be passed at the local court level instead of or in addition to statewide rules.
 Missouri’s juvenile court rules are called the Missouri Rules of Practice and Procedure in Juvenile Courts.